Ni-zav/snake-c/README.md

    ```
    sudo apt-get install libncurses5-dev libncursesw5-dev
    ```

+On Windows, replace ncurses with [PDCurses](https://pdcurses.org/).
+Download PDCurses, include its headers and link against its libraries in your project.

 3. Open the `Makefile` in a text editor and make sure the `CC` variable is set to your C compiler.
 For example, if you're using GCC, it should look like this:
    ```